 Michelle Obama is a 1985 graduate of Princeton University.
-Her brother, Craig Robinson, class of 1983, was a basketball star there and has been head coach at Brown University and Oregon State University… Although she’s younger than Barack Obama, Michelle graduated from Harvard Law School first, in 1988.
+Her brother, Craig Robinson, class of 1983, was a basketball star there and was head coach at Brown University and Oregon State University before taking player personnel jobs in the NBA… Although she’s younger than Barack Obama, Michelle Obama graduated from Harvard Law School first, in 1988.
 She didn’t cross paths there with her future husband, who graduated in 1991… The Obamas were married in 1992 and have two daughters: Malia (born 1998) and Natasha (called Sasha, born 2001).

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.